 BD3 Brake Power Supply is intended to interface mains supplied eddy current brakes with dynamometer controller.
 It is used to keep brake current at the level required to get desired torque.
 BD3 offers one or three-phase mains input and fast demagnetization circuit for quicker brake response.
 With BD3, typical dyno brakes will deliver full torque output under 0.2s and will completely turn off under 0.02s.
 Fast brake response is especially beneficial in dynamometers with low inertia, such as engine dynamometer or hub dynamometer.

 - The device should be fixed on a hard, flat surface in a well-ventilated area.

 - The device must not be exposed to vibration.

 - The device air flow must not be obstructed.

 - No foreign objects should be inserted into the device.

 - Life-threatening, high voltages are present in the device.
 Make sure that it is disconnected from mains power supply before doing maintenance work.

 - The device is equipped with high voltage storage capacitor.
-Before servicing the device, after disconnecting power, wait 15 minutes for the capacitor voltage to drop to safe level.
+Before servicing the device, after disconnecting power, wait until the capacitor voltage to drops to a safe level.

 - The device is intended for installation by qualified personnel.

 - The device should be protected from access by unauthorized personnel.

 - The device should be protected from moisture.
 It mustn’t be used when wet.

 - The device should be protected from ingress of conductive contaminants.
 It shouldn’t be operated where metal grinding or cutting dust is present in the air.

 - The device mustn’t be powered without the enclosure assembled.